 These topicals are designed to offer localized relief, meaning you should use it directly on where you need relief.
 For asthma patients, rubbing a cream or salve on the chest area may help open the airways and relieve some symptoms.

-CBD also comes in standard capsule and pill form which may be useful for systemic treatment of asthma symptoms.
+CBD also comes in standard capsule and pill form which may be useful for systemic care plan option for asthma symptoms management.

 CBD capsules and pills, however, are subject to the first-pass effect, which reduces their levels of bioavailability.
 In fact, only 20%-30% of ingested CBD will reach your bloodstream.